icflorescu/aspa/readme.md

    * .js and .css files are gzipped automatically in production mode, but other "compressible" assets must be explicitely marked with a `compress: true` option;
    * `raw: true` means don't fingerprint this file in production.

-III. **Run the aspa utility in the assets root folder** to build and deploy them to the public folder.
+III. **Run the aspa utility in the assets root folder** to build and deploy.

    **During development**: